shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 -   Fight a creature
 -   Resolve the battle

 When the current player takes an action, it starts a moment, in which other players can react to their action.
+Each creature (of each player) can take 1 reaction:
+•	Activate an ability
+•	Block an action
+•	Help a creature

 Ater a player takes their turn, play continues to the player on their left (clockwise).